Editor's note: This story originally published November 22, 2017.

-Between Thanksgiving and New Year's Day 2.3x more people die in alcohol-related crashes.
+Between Thanksgiving and New Year's Day, 2.3 times more people than usual die in alcohol-related crashes.

-According to AMS spokesperson Alison Betts, the findings highlight how closely drinking is tied to Thanksgiving.
+According to Alcohol Monitoring Systems spokesperson Alison Betts, the findings highlight how closely drinking is tied to Thanksgiving.

 "We monitor people who have been court-ordered not to drink.
 They know they'll get caught, and they know they'll face serious consequences, including jail.
 So you can just imagine the rate of drinking for those who aren't being monitored," says Betts.

 Drunk driving is expected to start increasing on Thanksgiving Eve, known as "Blackout Wednesday" or "Drinksgiving" in many cities.

 The terms are starting to trend on social media, with bars advertising drink specials.